compsci682-fa18/compsci682-fa18.github.io/setup.md

 ## Setup
 You can work on the assignment in one of two ways: locally on your own machine, or on a virtual machine on Google Cloud.

-### Working remotely on Google Cloud (Recommended)

-**Note:** after following these instructions, make sure you go to **Download data** below (you can skip the **Working locally** section).

-As part of this course, you can use Google Cloud for your assignments.
-We recommend this route for anyone who is having trouble with installation set-up, or if you would like to use better CPU/GPU resources than you may have locally.
-Please see the set-up tutorial [here](http://compsci682-fa18.github.io/gce-tutorial/) for more details. :)

 ### Working locally